ethanKletschke/Perl-Command-Line-Parser/README.md

 ## Changelog

+### **_1.2.0_**

+Sorry for the hiatus.
+Here's the most recent updates to this repository:

+- Implementation Tweaks:
+  - Add more comments.
+  - Tweak flag setting:
+    - Set all flags at once when testing for multiple flags, i.e. setting `$verbose` and unsetting the other flags.

+`README` Tweaks:

+-

 ### **_1.1.0_**

 New Features:

 - Allow `--version` to be used as an alias of `-v`.
 - Allow `--help` to be used as an alias of `-h`.

 Implementation Tweaks:

 - Re-ordered the `$help` string's list to show single-line flags first.

 Bug fixes:

 - Tweaked `if` statements to actually allow for warning outputs to be enabled.
 - Tweaked single-argument handling a bit.
   - Temporarily use the `die` keyword to kill the program when a single-line flag is not entered.